Frequently Asked Questions

 If an applicant is not accepted into the MD-PhD Program, will they still be considered for the MD program?

-If an applicant is not accepted into the MD-PhD Program, they may still be considered for HMS.
-However, a student cannot be accepted to the MD-PhD Program without being accepted to HMS in either the Pathways or Health Sciences and Technology (HST) curricula.
+Yes, if an applicant is not accepted into the MD-PhD Program, they may still be considered for admission to HMS.
+A student cannot, however, be accepted to the MD-PhD Program without being accepted to HMS in either the Pathways and/or Health Sciences and Technology (HST) curricula.

 If I am not awarded Medical Scientist Training Program (MSTP) grant funding, can I still pursue an MD-PhD?

-Of note, affiliating with the MD-PhD Program does not guarantee acceptance to a PhD program; therefore, affiliates become "official" members of the MD-PhD Program once they gain acceptance into a Harvard or MIT graduate program.
+Of note, joining the MD-PhD Program after matriculation at HMS does not guarantee acceptance to a PhD program; therefore, these students become "official" members of the MD-PhD Program once they gain acceptance into a Harvard or MIT graduate program.
+The individual PhD programs provide full funding for all accepted graduate students.

 Does the MD-PhD Program accept transfer applicants?